ufal/npfl114/tasks/sgd_manual.md

 While in this assignment we compute the gradient manually, we will nearly always use the automatic differentiation.
 Therefore, the assignment is more of a mathematical exercise than a real-world application.
-Furthermore, we will compute the derivatives together on the Mar 16 practicals.
+Furthermore, we will compute the derivatives together on the Feb 28 practicals.

 Start with the
 [sgd_manual.py](https://github.com/ufal/npfl114/tree/master/labs/02/sgd_manual.py)